ismaelfaro/ACP-BeeAI_demo/ACP+BeeAI.md

     "steps": [
       {
         "agent": "gpt-researcher",
-        "instruction": "Write an essay about AI agents."
+        "instruction": "Write an essay about applications of quantum computing" },
-      },
       {
         "agent": "aider",